jwharm/flatpak-gradle-generator/README.md

 each project.

 ### Requirements
-The plugin has been tested with Gradle 8.13.
+The plugin has been tested with Gradle 8.13 and 9.2.
 The published jar is built with Java 17.